 The collaboration among USDA, U.S. Department of Interior and Department of Defense began in 2013 and is helping farmers and ranchers make improvements to the land that help keep them in business, enhance wildlife habitat and support national defense.

-South Puget Sound in Washington state is the pilot Sentinel Landscape.
-Home to Joint Base Lewis-McCord, South Puget Sound houses the majority of the last remaining 3 percent of native prairie habitat in the state along with at-risk wildlife and agricultural operations vital to the rural economy.
+South Puget Sound in Washington State was the first designated Sentinel Landscape in the nation.
+Home to Joint Base Lewis-McCord, South Puget Sound contains the majority of the last remaining native prairie habitat in the western half of the state.
+It is also home to several at-risk wildlife and plant species that rely on the prairie.
+Tied in with these important species are agricultural operations that actually maintain the necessary habitat conditions for their survival.
+These farms and ranches are also vital to the rural economy of the region.

 Read the USDA, Interior and Defense departments partner to benefit agricultural lands, wildlife habitat and military readiness press release.